Cieza, Murcia: Facilities

+Climate

+Cieza has a cold semi-arid climate (Köppen climate classification: BSk) bordering on a hot semi-arid climate (Köppen: BSh) with mild winters and hot summers.
+Rainfall is scarce throughout the year, with September being the wettest month of the year, with 44 mm.
+Frosty days occasionally occur in winter, while temperatures above 35 C are common, and can exceed 40 C on days of intense heat.

 Economy

 A third of the territory is utilised for crop purposes and the most widely grown product is the apricot.

 Celebrations

 The Holy Week celebrations (processions) are the main fiestas.
 They are Fiestas of National Tourist Interest.
 Saint Bartholomew fiestas are also important fiestas, as well as the Moros y cristianos.